Governors

 Dr John Bull - Governor

 I read Law at Cambridge and went on to study Medicine in London after Science A Levels.
-I worked as a secondary teacher in Sierra Leone and as a trainee doctor in London, Salisbury and Birmingham and Consultant Physician in Worthing.
-I have been a Governor at Worthing High School since it opened in the early 1980s.
+I worked as a secondary teacher in Sierra Leone and as a trainee doctor in London, Salisbury and Birmingham and as a Consultant Physician in Worthing.
+I have been a governor of Worthing High School since it opened in the early 1980s.

 Adrian Cook - Head of School - Worthing High School

-I believe all children deserve the very best educational experience, inside out of the classroom and want to ensure we recognise the progress of all students, regardless of start and end points.
+I believe all children deserve the very best educational experience, inside and outside of the classroom.
+I want to ensure we recognise the progress of all students, regardless of start and end points.

 Amanda Allibone - Support Staff Governor